silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/09_Security/04_Secure_Coding.md

     the user is blocked from further attempts for the timespan defined in `$lock_out_delay_mins`
  * `Member.lock_out_delay_mins`: Minutes of enforced lockout after incorrect password attempts.
 Only applies if `lock_out_after_incorrect_logins` is greater than 0.
  * `Security.remember_username`: Set to false to disable autocomplete on login form
+ * `Session.timeout`: Set timeout to attenuate the risk of active sessions being exploited

 ## Clickjacking: Prevent iframe Inclusion